Hi everyone! Someone asked me recently:

 Print on print against Dotonburi, Osaka.

-Bali.
 Baroque crochet lace fringed skirt from AZORIAS.

 3) Adopt the fashion of the country